davidmreed/davidmreed.github.io/about.md

 title: About
 ---

-I am a Salesforce developer at the [American Civil Liberties Union](https://www.aclu.org/).
-(All opinions and positions expressed are my own).
+I am a Salesforce developer, with special interest in nonprofit Salesforce and devops.
 My other interests include officiating roller derby, Ancient Greek, Plato, botanical gardens, and cryptography.

 I [consult]({{site.baseurl}}/consulting) on Salesforce, particularly for nonprofit organizations, and welcome inquiries.